Dunmanway Castle: History

-Bennett also noted: While the workman were engaged in this work of demolition, and blotting out every trace of this-the first stone castle that was ever erected in this part of Carbery-they came upon a subterraneous chamber.
+Bennett also noted: While the workman were engaged in this work of demolition, and blotting out every trace of this – the first stone castle that was ever erected in this part of Carbery-they came upon a subterraneous chamber.
 Carefully removing the superincumbent earth and rubbish, they descended into the granary.
 It was from this reservoir the Geraldines, and their successors, the McCarthys, drew supplies for the kern and the gallow-glasses; at the head of whom they often struck terror into the heart of some neighbouring chieftains, or engaged in the hopless enterprize of endeavouring to drive out the stranger who had settled amongst them, and who called their country his own.
 The granary contained several compartments, and these were nearly all filled with native wheat.
 The compartments themselves were in perfect order, but the wheat, which time and circumstances had shrunk and discoloured, was found to be as hard as shot, and quite as black.

-The place-name of Dunmanway
+Etymology

 Known settlements in the area before the arrival of the MacCarthys may have been the basis of the naming of the territory, with O'Mahony suggesting it being the location of "Duncoba", one of the three residences of the King of the Ui Eachach.
-However, he speculates the naming of the area may have evolved with the building of the late 15th century tower house, influencing both the name of the townland in which it stood and subsequently the town which evolved around it.
+However, he speculates the naming of the area may have evolved with the building of the late 15th-century tower house, influencing both the name of the townland in which it stood and subsequently the town which evolved around it.

-While there is some difference of opinion to the exact meaning of the Irish word "Dúnmaonmhuighe"/"Dúnmaonmhuí", some interpret the translation of the compound word as a combination of both topographic elements and a man-made structure incorporated into its name with “the castle of the yellow river” (Dun-own-bwee), or “fort of the middle plain” (Dun Meadhon Mhuige).
+While there is some difference of opinion to the exact meaning of the Irish word "Dúnmaonmhuighe"/"Dúnmaonmhuí", some interpret the translation of the compound word as a combination of both topographic elements and a man-made structure incorporated into its name with "the castle of the yellow river" (Dun-own-bwee), or "fort of the middle plain" (Dun Meadhon Mhuige).
 However, according to Irish language scholar John O'Donovan, the name signifies a description of the structure only, thus being "the fort of the gables or pinnacles" (Dun-na-mbeann).

 Another derivation is outlined in the History of Bandon with it translating as "the fort of the yellow women", "the yellow women being the term applied by the Irish to the Spanish soldiers who garrisoned the fort, in contempt of the colour of their skin, and the cloaks which they wore".
 This may have been further inspired by the story that "Spanish coins (temp.
 Ferdinand and Isabella) were dug up where Dunmanway Castle stood."